Affiliate Marketing VS. Freelancing

 With affiliate marketing you complete all the work up front and reap the rewards later.

 For instance, an article that you write today, could create profits for you over and over again for years to come.
+Of course, this does take time and effort but, the beauty of it all is amazing.

 As you can see in the image below, I wrote an article back in 2019.
 That article barely gets traffic and I still earn income from it.